-- Intervention should occur by the teacher or staff who is supervising the students or who observes the misbehavior. - The teacher or staff member shall intervene when a classroom or school rule is broken. - The teacher shall maintain a record of offenses and disciplinary actions, using the low-level and office referral documents. - Disciplinary measures may include, but are not limited to: - Teacher/staff member conferencing with student or taking away a privilege, such as recess. - o Call/conference with student, parent, and/or principal. - Confiscation of nuisance items or materials (such as: cards, excessive jewelry, cell phone, etc.). - Other disciplinary actions found to be appropriate by the teacher. - o Referral to administration for severe infractions of school rules.
+- Intervention should occur by the teacher or staff who is supervising the students or who observes the misbehavior. - The teacher or staff member shall intervene when a classroom or school rule is broken. - The teacher shall maintain a record of offenses and disciplinary actions, using the low-level and office referral documents. - Disciplinary measures may include, but are not limited to: - o Teacher/staff member conferencing with student. - o Call/conference with student, parent, and/or principal. - Confiscation of nuisance items or materials (such as: cards, excessive jewelry, cell phone, etc.). - Other disciplinary actions found to be appropriate by the teacher. - o Referral to administration for severe infractions of school rules.